 Custom hand Made bicycle wire art.
 Using recycled copper wire, brass and copper tubing all sculptures are hand made.
-Send Email using the Contact form for request.
-New art will be added with the option to add to cart.
-If you have received your art and would like to leave feed back, feel free to post on the blog If you want to place a custom order use the contact form below or email me at Landsbooks@gmail.com or Brentslands@gmail.com.
+If you have received your art and would like to leave feed back, feel free to post on the blog If you want to make a request you can email - Landsbooks@gmail.com or Brentslands@gmail.com.
 Please include Brand, Model and year of bike as well as a picture or Web link.
+Art will be added to EBay for Auction.
+Sorry, I had to disable the Contact Form due to unwanted SPAM.
+Robot Spammers!!
+You suck !!
+Find something better to do with your life!!
+Go Spam government sites and leave us alone!!

 Please visit my Facebook page using the link at the top.
 I am looking for my Ideas and welcome your feedback, likes and comments.